MikroElektronika/mikrosdk_click_v2/clicks/thermo2/details.md

 ## Example Description

-> This example demonstrates the use of Thermo 2 click board by reading and displaying the temperature in Celsius.
+> This example demonstrates the use of Thermo 2 Click board by reading and displaying the temperature in Celsius.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c